New RDA logo (002)

 • Former Member, Grain Industry of WA Careers in Grain Board

-• Graduate, Australian Institute of Company Directors
+• Graduate of the Australian Institute of Company Directors

-• Fellow, Australian Rural Leadership Foundation
+• Fellow of the Aust Rural Leadership Foundation (FARLF)

 Committee Member